nickpoison/nickpoison.github.io/README.md

 > There are a few items related to the analysis of time series with R that will have you scratching your head.
 The issues mentioned below are meant to help get you past the sticky points.

+Many of these issues have been taken care of in  the package [`astsa`](https://github.com/nickpoison/astsa).
+An introduction to the package may be found at
+[`FUN WITH ASTSA`](https://github.com/nickpoison/astsa/blob/master/fun_with_astsa/fun_with_astsa.md) where the fun never stops.
 <br/>